Logo Image

 Dulcote quarry in the 1920's

 Many of my Talbot family ancestors were quarrymen, including my great grandfather William.
+My nan's uncle Edward Talbot was a young quarryman here in 1921 when he witnessed a colleague's death due to a rock fall.
+The poor man's skull was smashed in.
+His father William, I understand, was partially blinded, due to an accident whilst working as a quarryman.
+It was no doubt a very dangerous occupation.
 This photograph from one of the local quarries in the 1920's shows the environment that they worked in.

 Click for a larger image of Connock family of Sparkford, Somerset